Roll20/roll20-character-sheets/Torchbearer 2E/README.md

 ## Feature Log

 - Make the sheet responsive
-- Redo the rolling modal
 - Add wises help text

 ## Known Bugs

-- Zooming in at 67% can break the styling on some browsers
 - Backpacks have a bug requiring toggling twice to make it work
-- Using a trait against yourself gives you a die rather than 2D for the opponent
-- Beginner's luck doesn't halve the correct dice
 - Fresh does not get counted for a new character